Parthyapps/Kotlin_Most_Important_Topics/README.md

 ## 🔹 `run`
 ✔ Combines **`let` + `with`**
+✔ Used for object configuration and returning a result.
 ✔ Use run when you need to perform multiple operations and return a result.
 ✔ Supports **null safety checks**
 ```kotlin